 - Anybody elected as Churchwarden, Deanery Synod Representative, PCC Secretary, PCC Treasurer, Electoral Roll Officer, or Safeguarding Officer who has not already done so must fill in a Data Consent Form, available online here.
 This form serves the dual purpose of making sure we at the Diocese conform to the new GDPR regulations whilst also providing us with the information we need to create a contact record for you on the diocesan database.
 This contact record will be used to keep you informed of news and information relating to your new role.

 The APCM Return can be found in printable form here.
 The Data Consent Form can be found in printable form here.
-Please post these to FAO Chris Wallace-Tarry, Church House, 211 New Church Road BN3 4ED, or scan and email them to Chris Wallace-Tarry.
+Please post these to FAO Database Administrator, Church House, 211 New Church Road BN3 4ED, or scan and email them to the Database Administrator.

 Summary of the Church Representation Rules